shopware/docs/guides/plugins/plugins/framework/store-api/override-existing-route.md

 ## Overview

-In this guide you'll learn how to override existing store API routes to add additional data to it.
+In this guide you'll learn how to override existing Store API routes to add additional data to it.

 ## Prerequisites

 As most guides, this guide is also built upon the [Plugin base guide](../../plugin-base-guide.md), but you don't necessarily need that.

-Furthermore you should have a look at our guide about [Adding a store API route](add-store-api-route.md), since this guide is built upon it.
+Furthermore you should have a look at our guide about [Adding a Store API route](add-store-api-route.md), since this guide is built upon it.

 ## Decorating our route